Russell Grant

 Russell John Dammerall Grant (born 5 February 1951) is a British astrologer and media personality.
 He has written several books on astrology, provides syndicated newspaper horoscopes and operates premium rate astrology phone lines.
 In March 2010, he began offering a "Pet Psychic" service.
 He is also the author of The Real Counties of Britain, and founded the Association of British Counties in 1989.

-In recent years, Grant has participated in the ninth series of Strictly Come Dancing in 2011 and Celebrity MasterChef in 2014.
+Grant participated in the ninth series of Strictly Come Dancing in 2011 and appeared in Celebrity MasterChef in 2014.